-Technical Defences (OPL) Alcohol BAC Calculations including Post Driving Drinking and 'Laced' Drinks.
+Alcohol Technical Defences (ATD) Alcohol BAC Calculations including Post Driving Drinking or 'Hip Flask' and 'Laced' Drinks.

-Scientific calculations can be carried out to determine an individual's likely breath, blood or urine alcohol level either at the time of a test, time of driving or the time of an incident in an OPL defence.
+Scientific calculations can be carried out to determine an individual's likely breath, blood or urine alcohol level either at the time of a test, time of driving or the time of an incident in an Alcohol Technical defence.

-For advice or a quote for an Alcohol BAC calculation from our drink drive experts click here.
+For advice or a quote for an Alcohol BAC calculation or an Alcohol Technical Defence Report from our drink drive experts click here.

 Drunk in Charge cases